 And don’t forget travel insurance.
 I’ve been saved by it before.

-I’ve used both World Nomads and Allianz in the past and the low rates were well worth the peace of mind.
+I’ve used travel insurance in the past and the low rates were well worth the peace of mind.

 What is Belizean Food?

 Despite being a small country, Belize food is quite diverse.
 There are some dishes that really exist in only one region of the country.

 Belize cuisine is different than what you would expect from neighbouring Guatemalan food.
 B